adamalsalman75/mcp/sample-server-stdio/README.md

 ## Usage

 The server is typically launched by an MCP client, such as the sample-client module, which executes the JAR file and communicates with it via standard I/O.

+## CI/CD

+This module uses GitHub Actions for continuous integration and delivery.
+The workflow is defined in `.github/workflows/sample-server-stdio.yml` and includes:

+- Building and testing the module on every push and pull request to the main branch that affects this module
+- Setting up Java 21
+- Caching Maven dependencies
+- Building the project with Maven
+- Running tests

+The workflow is triggered automatically when changes are made to the module or its workflow file.